 Within the food industry, the success of business success revolves around the feedback received from its customers.
 Tanaza features social login among its authentication methods, which allows users to access a network using social networks, such as Facebook, Twitter, Instagram, etc. Social login is very useful, as you can ask customers to like your Facebook page or to share their position while at your location: in this way, your social visibility will improve and word of mouth among people on social media will increase.
 Also, social login authentication enhances the possibility to gain positive reviews about your restaurant on websites like TripAdvisor and Yelp.

 3. Content filtering

-In order to avoid customers to access inappropriate websites while connected to your network, it is important to secure your Wi-Fi network enabling a web content filtering tool.
-The built-in cloud-based content filtering system offered by Tanaza allows Wi-Fi hotspot providers to effectively scans content on the internet based on a wide range of set categories.
+In order to avoid customers accessing inappropriate websites while connected to your network, it is important to secure your Wi-Fi network by enabling a web content filtering tool.
+The built-in cloud-based content filtering system offered by Tanaza allows Wi-Fi hotspot providers to effectively scan the content on the internet based on a wide range of set categories.
 In this way, network admins can successfully manage the kind of content end users can see when browsing their network.
-In addition, by securing public Wi-Fi networks, Wi-Fi hotspot providers are free from liabilities in the case illegal activities are run from untrusted users while connected to their networks.
+In addition, by securing public Wi-Fi networks, Wi-Fi hotspot providers are free from liabilities in case illegal activities are run by untrusted users while connected to their networks.

 4. Responsive login page